 - a.
 Falsifying data. - b.
-Submitting data not based on the student's own work. - c.
-Using Artificial Intelligence - 4.
+Submitting data not based on the student's own work. - 4.
 Misusing Great Falls College Montana State University's software and hardware; students may not copy any Great Falls College Montana State University software.
 Also, students may not delete, alter, add or copy Great Falls College Montana State University files and/or data from the microcomputers.